AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-organize-assets-view.md

 1. In the **[!UICONTROL Basic]** tab, select the asset status from the **[!UICONTROL Status]** drop-down list.
 The possible values include Approved, Rejected, and No Status (default).

-   If you select the status as `Approved`, and if [Dynamic Media with OpenAPI capabilities](/help/assets/dynamic-media-open-apis-overview.md) or [Content Hub](/help/assets/product-overview.md), or both are enabled for your Experience Manager Assets, you can view `Delivery` and `Content Hub` options available in the **[!UICONTROL Approval Target]** field.

-   * Select **[!UICONTROL Delivery]** to make the assets available to both Dynamic Media with OpenAPI capabilities and Content Hub.
-If you do not have Content Hub enabled, selecting this option makes the assets available to Dynamic Media with OpenAPI capabilities only.
+   If you select the status as `Approved`, and if [Dynamic Media with OpenAPI capabilities](/help/assets/dynamic-media-open-apis-overview.md) and [Content Hub](/help/assets/product-overview.md) are enabled for your Experience Manager Assets, you can view `Delivery` and `Content Hub` options available in the **[!UICONTROL Approval Target]** field. **[!UICONTROL Delivery]** is automatically selected to make the assets available to both Dynamic Media with OpenAPI capabilities and Content Hub.
+If you do not have Content Hub enabled, the assets are made available to Dynamic Media with OpenAPI capabilities only.

-   * Select **[!UICONTROL Content Hub]** to make the assets available to Content Hub.
+   Select **[!UICONTROL Content Hub]** to make the assets only available to Content Hub.
+This option is available in the dropdown list only if Content Hub is enabled on Experience Manager Assets.

      ![Approval status](/help/assets/assets/approval-status-delivery.png)